moeinhe83/BashScript-emoji/README.md

 Program Name ===> Bash Script - Emoji Generation Script

-Program Description ===> Write a script to generate emoji with the help of shuf command
+Program Description ===> Write A script to generate emoji with the help of shuf command